project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 place-and-route tools do.

 Rig provides a suite of placement and routing algorithms in its :py:mod:`rig.place_and_route` module.
-These algorithms take abstract descriptions of SpiNNaker application kernels which consume SDRAM and communicating with each other.
+In essence, these algorithms accept abstract descriptions of graphs of communicating SpiNNaker application kernels as input.
 Based on this information the place and route algorithms select which core each kernel will be loaded onto, keeping communicating cores close together to reduce network load.
-Routing tables are also generated which allow the kernels to communicate, wheverever they happen to end up.
+Routing tables are also generated automatically which make efficient use of SpiNNaker's network.

-In Rig terminology, we must describe our application as an abstract (hyper-)graph of *vertices* connected together by *nets*:
+In Rig terminology, the abstract (hyper-)graph of application kernels are known as *vertices* which are together by *nets*:

 vertices
     Approximately speaking, a vertex represents a group of cores and SDRAM